mozilla/fxa/packages/fxa-auth-server/docs/api.md

   Reset password with this email type is not currently supported
 * `code: 400, errno: 146`:
   Invalid signin code
+* `code: 400, errno: 147`:
+  Can not change primary email to an unverified email
+* `code: 400, errno: 148`:
+  Can not change primary email to an email that does not belong to this account
 * `code: 503, errno: 201`:
   Service unavailable
 * `code: 503, errno: 202`: